 AMBER collaborates with SMEs with a wide range of EU funding instruments.

-AMBER Investigators participate in the following European Technology Platforms/ Working Groups:
+AMBER investigators participate in the following European Technology Platforms/ Working Groups:

 - European Factories of the Future Research Association (EFFRA)

-- European Materials Characterisation Council (EMCC)
+- European Materials Characterization Council (EMCC)

 - ETP Nanomedicine

 - M-ERANET High Level Strategy Group

 The Advanced Microscopy Lab [http://ambercentre.ie/facilities/#aml] houses a critical mass of high-end electron and ion microscopes for imaging, characterization and nano-fabrication.

 The AML contains a suite of instruments that covers the entire resolution range from transmission electron microscopy, electron energy loss and energy-dispersive X-ray spectroscopies, with spatial resolution up to the atomic scale, to scanning electron and ion beam microscopes for surface imaging and analysis.
 Many of these microscopy techniques not only support analysis but also can be used for nanofabrication.
 All of these techniques are managed by a dedicated team of highly trained staff with many years of academic and industrial experience, who can advise on the most appropriate method.
 Additional metrology, such as XPS, FTIR, and AFM, FTIR, XPS & XRD is available.